Barnaby Monk 5 a.m., Nov. 26

 Barrabee recruited Bartenders Bible guitarist Matt Strachota.
 Their debut album

-Ben Johnson also plays with Wha?, is a goth-punk band he formed in 2012 alongside keyboardist Tracy Wooley (of Beehive & the Barracudas, formerly of Tourette's Lautrec and Tammy Faye), with Kaoss Pad and David Robles (the Marsupials).
-Also known as comedic rapper Grammatical B, Ben Johnson, a member of Wha? and The Long and Short of It and a rapper under the name Grammatical B, became a published novelist in 2014 with his book A Shadow Cast in Dust, an urban fantasy mostly set in Golden Hill.
+Ben Johnson has also played with Wha?, is a goth-punk band he formed in 2012 alongside keyboardist Tracy Wooley (of Beehive & the Barracudas, formerly of Tourette's Lautrec and Tammy Faye), with Kaoss Pad and David Robles (the Marsupials).
+Also known as comedic rapper Grammatical B, he became a published novelist in 2014 with his book A Shadow Cast in Dust, an urban fantasy mostly set in Golden Hill.

 As a bartender at the Casbah, Johnson has caught plenty of shows by established and up-and-coming national acts.
 He cites Chris Robinson from the Black Crowes as the coolest of the cool. “[Robinson] comes up to the bar and talks to you like you’re old friends.
 He just starts telling stories and he’s so funny, engaging, and rad.
 This guy just rules.
 I never listened to the Black Crowes, and the band he had that night was really like the Grateful Dead, and I don’t really like the Grateful Dead, but he was just amazing as a guy.”

 2014 saw the release of EM>Burl, their first full-length since 2009.
 "Three out of the four of us have started families, and I just got engaged" said Brian Barrabee in summer 2014 of the delay in releasing Burl.
 "The album title has to do with our sound being burly, and the wonderful redwood carvings we would see on the side of the road every time we would tour the west coast.
 The artwork was done by Doug Thompson, who's done four out of our five releases over the years."